Cyzicus (mythology)

 In Greek mythology, King Cyzicus or Kyzikos (Κύζικος) was the ruler of the Dolionians, a tribe that inhabited the southern shore of the Propontis (the Sea of Marmara).
 He gave his name to a city of the same name, Cyzicus, his capital.

 Family

-Cyzicus's parentage is given as Aeneus by Aenete (or Aenippe), daughter of Eusorus; or else Eusorus is given as his father.
+Cyzicus's parentage is given as Aeneus by Aenete (or Aenippe), daughter of Eusorus or by Euantheia; or else Eusorus is given as his father.
 King Cyzicus is sometimes referred to as a Thessalian migrant (hence his hospitality to the Argonauts, many of whom hailed from Thessaly, including Jason himself).
 The name Aeneus recalls the Thracian city of Aenus, although Aeneus is said to be the son of Apollo and Stilbe, a daughter of the Thessalian River Peneus.
 His wife was Cleite, daughter of Merops of Percote, others say that she was Larissa, daughter of Piasus.